 Veterans’ Homes

-There are seven state veterans’ homes in Florida.
-They are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
-The veterans’ homes are located in Lake City, Panama City, Port Charlotte, Daytona Beach, Land-O-Lakes, Pembroke Pines, and St. Augustine.
-Neighboring states have veterans’ homes, so a loved one might consider looking there for more options as there are no requirements that one must live in the state.
+The Veterans’ Homes are located in Lake City, Panama City, Port Charlotte, Daytona Beach, Land-O-Lakes, Pembroke Pines, and St. Augustine.
+Neighboring states have Veterans’ Homes, so a loved one might consider looking there for more options as there are no requirements that one must live in the state.
 For example, Alabama has 4 VA homes and Georgia has 2.
 There are a limited number of beds in these homes, so reach out about available space and waiting lists before visiting.
 For help finding the right veterans’ home for your loved one who served, contact the Florida Department of Elder Affairs.
 More info.

 1) Elder care loans exist for families to cover the costs of moving into memory care while waiting for other financial resources to become available.
 For example, if one is waiting for a VA pension to be approved or waiting to sell a home.
 More on bridge loans for memory care.